simonambridge/RTFAP2/TransactionHandlers/README.md

   +----------------+-----------+----+-----+---+----+---+--------------------+--------------------+---------------+--------+-------+-------+--------+---------+
   ```

-  You can leave this running if you wish.
+  Leave this job running to continue to process transactions.

   2. At this point you can use cqlsh to check the number of rows in the Transactions table - you should see that there are records appearing as they are posted by the consumer process: